 Again, as noted in the presentation of data, the college offers a variety of courses through distance education, in either an online or hybrid delivery format.
 Roughly 15% of classes scheduled are in online/hybrid format.
 To support the success of students and faculty in online courses, the College has a dedicated Online Instruction Office that supports faculty and students with technical support.
 Additionally, the College has a Distance Education Advisory Committee which is tasked with providing training and support to faculty in teaching and developing online courses.
-The Committee developed a Distance Education Handbook which provides faculty teaching online courses with resources and best practices to meet federal, state, and accreditation requirements on distance education (Distance Education Handbook).
-The College has multiple efforts devoted to online instruction.
+The Committee developed a Distance Education Handbook which provides faculty teaching online courses with resources and best practices to meet federal, state, and accreditation requirements on distance education.
 In addition to providing faculty with training and certifications to Canvas, the College's Learning Management System, the College initiated a number of new practices in the 2017-18 school year to improve distance learner outcomes.
 For example, the College purchased various intervention technology via Civitas Learning.
 Civitas Inspire for Faculty provides faculty with tools to create personalized interventions based on student performance and Inspire for Advisors gives counselors insights into students who are at risk of failing.
 The College also purchased Cranium Café which provides faculty with a tool to create online office hours and virtual appointments.
 These tools support the College's efforts to increase the success of online students.